wusixer/dotfiles/README.md

 Adopted from [Mathias’s dotfiles](https://github.com/mathiasbynens/dotfiles)

-Only homebrew installation was included.

-To be included:
-- conda installation
-- oh-my-zsh installation
-- git installation
-- wget installation
+Brew, conda, and oh-my-zsh installation were included.
+Macbook comes with git if I'm not mistaken.